 He went missing for a while.
 I put him in my craft room and he got stuck in a corner.
 I had the intention of bringing him downstairs but he was gradually covered with a lot of of my supplies.
 As yet another item was laid on top, he slowly sank into oblivion for a while.

 Well, he's still with me.
 He is simply named "Teddy" and he is 58, almost 59 years old.
-This is a photo of the two of us when I was about six.
+Below is a photo of the two of us when I was about six.
 You can see he had been through the wars even back then.
-One eye missing and I never replaced it even when I could have done because it just wouldn't have been the teddy I knew.
-I seem to remember that the dress he was wearing in the photo, had come from one of my sister's dolls, which was passed down to Teddy when she got another outfit for her doll.
+One eye missing and one ear, and I never replaced them even when I could have done because it just wouldn't have been the teddy I knew.
+The dress he was wearing in the photo, had come from one of my sister's dolls, which was passed down to Teddy when she got another outfit for her doll.
 It was a bright red corduroy dress with a matching jacket, but when I decided my Teddy was a boy, I removed the offending article and he has gone au natural ever since.

 Here is the poem: